wellsr2miamioh/225-lab3-8/SECRETS.md

 6) Add your mongo-secret.yaml to your kubernetes cluster manually through Rancher, or uncomment the code that references "mongo-secret".
 Delete the mongo-secret.yaml from your repository.

-7) Go in to Rancher to also add in the following code in the kubectl shell >_ (after you replace your docker username and password):
+7) Go in to Rancher to also add in the following code in the kubectl shell >_ (after you replace your docker username, password and email):

    "kubectl create secret docker-registry docker-creds --docker-username=roseaw --docker-password=P@ssw0rd! --docker-email=roseaw@miamioh.edu"